Bank analysts, investors antsy for spending outlook as inflation risks grow

 Executives from JPMorgan Chase & Co JPM.N, Bank of America BAC.N and Wells Fargo & Co WFC.N, which together bank around half of all U.S. households, have said for months the American consumer is in good health, spending more and using account balances, which grew during the pandemic, to pay down credit cards and other debt.

 So far, they say, consumer spending appears to be holding up.
-But the outlook for income growth and the reality of higher costs on everyday goods signal trouble.
+But the outlook for income growth an

 Bank of America, the second-largest U.S. bank, said its customers spent $63 billion in February on debit and credit cards, up 21% from a year ago, with higher spending on travel, dining, public transportation and gym memberships.